THE STUDENT CODE

 B. Students are expected to comply with all of the college's duly established rules and regulations regarding student behavior while on campus, while participating in off campus college-sponsored activities, and while participating in off campus clinical, field, internship, or in-service experiences.

 C. Students are expected to comply with all course requirements as specified by instructors in course syllabi and to meet the standards of acceptable classroom behavior set by instructors.
 Instructors will announce these standards during the first week of classes.
-If a student's behavior disrupts class or jeopardizes the health, safety, or well-being of the student or others, the instructor will speak with the student regarding the disruption.
-If the unacceptable conduct or disruption continues, the instructor may dismiss the student for the remainder of the class period.
+Ordinarily, if a student’s behavior disrupts class, the instructor will provide a warning about said behavior.
+However, if the unacceptable conduct/disruption jeopardizes the health, safety, or well-being of the student or others, or is otherwise severe or pervasive, the instructor may immediately dismiss the student for the remainder of the class.
+Any disruption may result in a written referral to the Director of Student Affairs.
+This written referral may result in the initiation of disciplinary action against the student.
+The college reserves the right to review syllabi in connection with this provision.

 VII.
 STUDENT CONDUCT REGULATIONS